 In this regime, the system reaches a balance, conforming to both fields while partially preserving the structural features created by each.
-For instance, while the low-frequency electric field (5–20 kHz) promotes planar non close-packed clustering, the out of plane magnetic field leads to stacking along the z-axis, leading to a competition between the two forces.
-The particles in this case organize into smaller stacks embedded within the larger planar domains created by the electric field.
-This is seen from Figure 2f-h.
+For instance, while the low-frequency electric field (5–20 kHz) promotes quasi-planar non close-packed clustering, the out of plane magnetic field leads to stacking along the z-axis, leading to a competition between the two forces.
+The particles in this case organise into smaller stacks embedded within the larger planar domains created by the electric field.
+This is seen from Fig. 2f-h and supplementary video V2.
 Here also the particles in focus on the viewing plane are marked with a red dot and those out of focus are marked with a blue dot.
-In zero field condition, a large number of blue and red dots are seen (Figure 2f), whose numbers get reduced on application of the B field due to vertical stacking (Figure 2g) and rise again (Figure 2h) due to breaking of the vertical stacks into a) smaller stacks (marked in blue) and b) individual spread out particles on the x-y plane (marked in red).
-The schematic diagrams given below Figure 2f-h, illustrate each of these stages.
-The reduction in the number of both blue and red objects on application of the B field, and subsequent increase on application of both E and B fields, is clearly seen from Figure 2i.
-The number of particles in each stack ($N_s$) in Figure 2h was calculated first by subtracting the number of red objects (particles in plane) in Figure 2h from the total number of objects (Figure 2f), and then dividing this by the total number of blue objects (number of stacks) in Figure 2h. $N_s$ was observed to increase and subsequently decrease (Figure 2j), thereby bringing out the competition between the E and B fields.
+In zero field condition, a large number of blue and red dots are seen (Fig. 2f), whose numbers get reduced on application of the B field due to vertical stacking (Fig. 2g) and rise again (Fig. 2h) due to breaking of the vertical stacks into a) smaller stacks (marked in blue) and b) individual spread out particles on the x-y plane (marked in red).
+The schematic diagrams given below Fig. 2f-h, illustrate each of these stages.
+The reduction in the number of both blue and red objects on application of the B field, and subsequent increase on application of both E and B fields, is clearly seen from Fig. 2i.
+The number of particles in each stack ($N_s$) in Fig. 2h was calculated by first subtracting the number of red objects (particles in plane) in Fig. 2h from the total number of objects (Fig. 2f), and then dividing this by the total number of blue objects (number of stacks) in Fig. 2h. $N_s$ was observed to increase and subsequently decrease (Fig. 2j), thereby bringing out the competition between the E and B fields.
 This is a hybrid arrangement where, even in a competition, neither field completely dominates, but rather, a compromise between the two is established.